ryanj/openshift-meteorjs-quickstart/README.md

 If this is your first time using OpenShift Online or meteor.js, skip down to the "[Basic Setup Notes](https://github.com/openshift-quickstart/openshift-meteorjs-quickstart#basic-setup-notes)" below.

-### Setup your OpenShift gear
+## Configure your OpenShift gear
-Spin up a new OpenShift gear with Node.js, MongoDB, and some basic starter-code:
+Spin up a new OpenShift gear with [Node.js](http://nodejs.org), [MongoDB](http://www.mongodb.org/), and [a shim to help meteor.js connect to the correct ports](https://github.com/openshift-quickstart/openshift-meteorjs-quickstart).
+This example uses the application name: "**meteor**"

     rhc app create meteor nodejs mongodb-2.2 --from-code=https://github.com/openshift-quickstart/openshift-meteorjs-quickstart.git

-The above command will output a local copy of your OpenShift application source in a folder matching your application name (meteor).
-Be sure to run this command from within a folder where you would like to store your application source.
+The above command will output a local copy of your OpenShift application source in a folder matching your application name.
+Be sure to run this command from within a folder where you would like to keep your project source.

-### Create a Meteor.js example project
+## Create a Meteor.js example project
 To see a list of all available meteor.js example projects, type `meteor create --list`.

-In this guide, we'll try the meteor.js leaderboard example:
+In this guide, we'll use the meteor.js "leaderboard" example:

     meteor create --example leaderboard

-See [http://meteor.com/examples/](http://meteor.com/examples/) for additional help getting started with meteor.js.
+See [http://meteor.com/examples/](http://meteor.com/examples/) to learn about what other example applications are available.
+Feel free to try them all.

-### Bundle and merge your meteor.js code
+## Bundle and merge your meteor.js code
 Bundle up your meteor.js source:

-    cd leaderboard
-    meteor bundle bundle.tar.gz
+    cd leaderboard # if you chose the leaderboard example meteor bundle bundle.tar.gz # to prep for deployment

-Add the resulting code bundle to your OpenShift application source folder:
+Add the resulting code bundle to your OpenShift application source folder (`../meteor`):

     tar -xvkf bundle.tar.gz --transform 's|^bundle/||' --directory ../meteor/